Stephani Sherlock

-Stephani Anne Sherlock (born 2 September 1996 in Moscow, Russia) is a British individual rhythmic gymnast who has represented England and Great Britain at international competitions.
+Stephani Anne Sherlock (born 2 September 1996) is a British individual rhythmic gymnast who has represented England and Great Britain at international competitions.

 Personal life

-Born to a Russian mother and an English father, Sherlock took up rhythmic gymnastics at age 10 in her native Russia, and first joined Esprit Gymnastics club at age 13 in 2009.
-Stephani's first British championships was in 2010 and then based on selection event in early 2011 she was selected for British national team and started representing Great Britain internationally.
+She was born on 2 September 1996 in Moscow, Russia.
+Born to a Russian mother and an English father, Sherlock took up rhythmic gymnastics at age 10 in her native Russia and first joined Esprit Gymnastics club at age 13 in 2009.
+Her first British championships was in 2010, and then based on a selection event in early 2011, she was selected for the British national team and started representing Great Britain internationally.
 She speaks fluent Russian and English.
 She studied at school in Moscow and graduated with a Red Diploma in 2014.
-She enrolled at the Lesgaft National State University of Physical Education, Sport and Health in St.Petersburg in 2015.
+She enrolled at the Lesgaft National State University of Physical Education, Sport and Health in Saint Petersburg in 2015.

-After her second Commonwealth Games in Gold Coast 2018 she has finished her career as a professional rhythmic gymnast.